 IB @ CHS

 The faculty and staff of Coppell High School would like to welcome you to the Coppell High School International Baccalaureate webpage.
 CHS was authorized as an IB world school in December 2008.
 The first IB classes taught at CHS began in August 2009.
-We have graduated five classes of IB students.
-In August 2016 our seventh class of students (the Class of 2018) began the program, and together with the Class of 2017 we will have over 120 candidates pursuing the IB Diploma.
+We have graduated seven classes of IB students.
+In August 2017 our ninth class of students (the Class of 2019) began the program, and together with the Class of 2018 we will have almost 120 candidates pursuing the IB Diploma.
 This places us in the top tier of IB programs in the state in terms of candidates enrolled in an IB program.
 We have repeatedly told visiting IB officials that our goal is to be the best program in the state of Texas.
 We continue forward in our pursuit of that goal.

 The IB Diploma Program at CHS